 Acacia Theatre Company

-12800 N. Lake Shore Dr., Mequon; Independent, non-profit, interdenominational troupe that integrates art and faith in a Christian world view.
-Three plays and a special Christmas production are offered each year.
-Shows are presented in the Todd Wehr Auditorium at Concordia University.
-Telephone: (414) 744-5995; Website: www.acaciatheatre.com.
+12800 N. Lake Shore Dr., Mequon; Independent, non-profit, interdenominational troupe that integrates art and faith in a Christian world view that provides an opportunity for Christians and non-Christians alike to consider their lives in relation to God.
+Adapted 2022 Season presents Last Train to Nibroc and Sense and Sensibility.
+Shows are presented in the Todd Wehr Auditorium at Concordia University Wisconsin and other venues.
+Telephone: (414) 744-5995; acaciatheatre.com.

 First Stage Children's Theater